Toyota Astra Motor: History

 TAM was established in 1971 as an importer for Toyota vehicles and transformed into a distributor company for the same brand a year later.
 The earliest models introduced by TAM were Corona and Corolla.
 Corona, a mid-size family sedan, which periodically changed models in 1974, 1978 and every other four years until in 1999 when it was discontinued to undergo a model change to Camry.

 The Corolla was also introduced in Indonesia in the early 1970s, and entered its third generation by 1975.
 The sedan had captured the Indonesian market at the time.
 Toyota had created a new trend in sedan design: small, compact, and with rear-wheel drive.
 Both Corona and Corolla were highly accepted in the market during the early years.
 Later, other Toyota sedans entered the Indonesian market, such as the Starlet which was discontinued in 1998, the locally produced Soluna which was launched in 2000 and discontinued in 2003, and Cressida introduced in 1977 and discontinued in 1992, along with the Crown.

-In the 4x4 class, Toyota introduced Land Cruiser which initially produced in 1950 and entered the Indonesian market in mid-1970s and was colloquially called "Toyota Hardtop".
+In the 4x4 class, Toyota introduced Land Cruiser which initially produced in 1951 and entered the Indonesian market in mid-1970s and was colloquially called "Toyota Hardtop".
 The vehicle was not only used for individual purposes, but also for industrial and military purposes.
-For commercial purposes, Toyota launched Toyota Dyna and Toyota HiAce; the latter was discontinued, only to return in 2012 as a large van.
+For commercial purposes, Toyota launched Toyota Dyna and Toyota HiAce; the latter was discontinued, only to return in September 2012 as a large van.